Questions about study course

 The module conveys knowledge about prevention, health promotion and counselling methods together with their respective theoretical bases.
 The intention is to provide an oversight of the various fields of application (in both the world we live in and the working world) and especially to convey the "basic skills" required in the various settings for prevention work and counselling.

 Clinical Neuropsychology or Social Trauma or Selective Areas of Work and Organizational Psychology or Other Fields (to be named)

 The subjects of the module are functional deficits in experiences and behaviour arising from damage to, diseases of or age-related changes to the central nervous system.

-In order to pay the study fees, you can choose between three different payment options:
+In order to pay the study fees, you can choose between three different payment options (full-time):